 Clipless-pedal shoes come in a wider variety of forms, catering to virtually every sort of rider.
 They range from XC shoes, which are much like road shoes but with a little bit of tread on the soles, all the way to DH shoes that resemble their flat-pedal counterparts, save for cleat mounts.

-We definitely recommend you try before you buy because everyone’s feet are different and manufacturers use different lasts to build their shoes.
+We recommend you try before you buy because everyone’s feet are different and manufacturers use different lasts to build their shoes.

-You should also make sure there are no hot spots or parts that dig in as these will become painful on longer days in the saddle.
+You should also make sure there are no hot spots or parts that dig in because these will become painful on longer days in the saddle.

 The retention system is what keeps the shoes on your feet.
 Laces are the traditional option, but there are alternatives.

-Laces give you great control over a shoe’s feel and fit, but can’t be adjusted on-the-fly and can get claggy with mud — unless they’re protected by a lace flap.
+Laces give you great control over a shoe’s feel and fit but can’t be adjusted on-the-fly and can get claggy with mud — unless they’re protected by a lace flap.

 Boa systems use a ratchet dial and a wire that’s looped through the shoe’s opening for quick, easy and accurate closure and adjustment.
 They’re found on pricier shoes and tend to be specced to help save weight.

-Velcro straps and ratchet buckles are more common and pretty rugged, but weigh a bit more.
+Velcro straps and ratchet buckles are more common and pretty rugged but weigh a bit more.
 They tend to come on cheaper and mid-price shoes.